Spirent/openperf/doc/dev-guide/internal-api.md

 > The reason for passing the configuration as an arugment to the program is to be able to switch between configuration files when multiple NICs are available.
 For instance, one would run a test with program -c config_nic1.yaml then program -c config_nic2.yaml, etc.

-The `context` is a ZeroMQ message queue used to communicate with the Inception engine.
+The `context` is a ZeroMQ message queue used to communicate with the OpenPerf engine.
 The internal API client can be accessed using

 ```C++
 auto client = icp::packetio::internal::api::client(context);